Mokita-J/Odisseia_DataBase/README.md

-# Data_Base
+# Database

 This repository consists in four projects submitted for Data Bases (2020/2021), a curricular subject of CS Degree at IST.

 These four projects consist in different stages of the development of the Odisseia Data Base.

-P1 - Data Base structuring, ER diagram
+P1 - Database structuring, ER diagram

 P2 - Relacional model, queries in relational algebra and SQL